 When you apply for disability insurance, Social Security doesn’t tell you that your first step ought to be to hire a lawyer or other expert adviser.
 Allsup, a private firm that advises people about how to get SSDI, says Social Security doesn’t even make it clear that an applicant can have representation from the very beginning of the application process.
-Nearly 7 out of 10 applicants have their initial disability applications denied, which can slow this already complicated process down dramatically, according to Allsup.
+Nearly 7 out of 10 applicants have their initial disability applications denied, which can dramatically slow down this already complicated process, according to Allsup.

 7 of 8

 8 of 8

 The Social Security website offers an explanation of how your benefits are calculated, but it’s a little hard to follow.
 You can find a simpler explanation at MyRetirementPaycheck.org, which is sponsored by the National Endowment for Financial Education.